khpavel/clindoc-app-backend/API_SPECIFICATION.md

    - Returns all documents for the study, including CSR documents
    - Each CSR document has a `Document.id` that can be used for navigation

-2. **Frontend navigates to CSR**: `GET /api/v1/csr/document/{document_id}`
+2. **Frontend navigates to OutputDocument**: `GET /api/v1/output/document/{document_id}`
    - Uses the `Document.id` from step 1
-   - Backend automatically resolves the linked `CsrDocument`
+   - Backend automatically resolves the linked `OutputDocument`
-   - Returns CSR structure with sections
+   - Returns OutputDocument structure with sections

 3. **Frontend runs QC**: `POST /api/v1/qc/documents/{document_id}/run`
    - Uses the same `Document.id`
-   - Backend resolves `CsrDocument` and runs QC rules
+   - Backend resolves `OutputDocument` and runs QC rules

 4. **Frontend gets QC issues**: `GET /api/v1/qc/studies/{study_id}/issues?document_id={document_id}`
    - Filters issues by the same `Document.id`

 **Backward Compatibility:**

-- Study-based endpoints (`GET /api/v1/csr/{study_id}`) still work and use the same internal logic
+- Deprecated study-based endpoints (`GET /api/v1/csr/{study_id}`) still work and use the same internal logic
 - They automatically find or create a default `Document` of type "csr" for the study
-- Both study-based and document-based endpoints now use the same normalized CSR loading function internally
+- Both study-based and document-based endpoints use the same normalized OutputDocument loading function internally
+- The `/api/v1/csr/*` endpoints are deprecated wrappers that delegate to `/api/v1/output/*` endpoints

 **Consistent Behavior:**

-Both `GET /api/v1/csr/{study_id}` and `GET /api/v1/csr/document/{document_id}` use the same internal logic:
+Both `GET /api/v1/output/{study_id}` and `GET /api/v1/output/document/{document_id}` use the same internal logic:
 - Find or create a `Document` of type "csr" for the study
-- Get or create the linked `CsrDocument`
+- Get or create the linked `OutputDocument`
 - Ensure default sections exist
-- Return the CSR structure
+- Return the OutputDocument structure

-This ensures that regardless of which endpoint the frontend uses, the same CSR structure is returned and the same `document_id` can be used for subsequent operations.
+This ensures that regardless of which endpoint the frontend uses, the same OutputDocument structure is returned and the same `document_id` can be used for subsequent operations.

 ---